nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 Upon the first installation of the Access Point, the system asks for the following information.

-- Whether you want the Access Point installation to use dynamic discovery:
+- Whether you want the Access Point installation to use dynamic discovery.
-  - if yes: SML zone that you want to use;
+  - If yes: SML zone that you want to use.
-  - if you're not sure about the correct value, please contact the domain authority of the policy domain where the Access Point is registered;
+  - If you're not sure about the correct value, please contact the domain authority of the policy domain where the Access Point is registered.
-  - the value can be edited later by changing the `domibus.smlzone` property in the `/etc/harmony-ap/domibus.properties` configuration file;
+  - The value can be edited later by changing the `domibus.smlzone` property in the `/etc/harmony-ap/domibus.properties` configuration file.
 - Username of the administrative user - username to use to log in to administrative UI.
 - Initial password for the administrative user.
   - *Note:* the default password expiration policy is 90 days and it applies to the administrative user too.
-- Party name of the Access Point owner organisation;
+- Party name of the Access Point owner organisation.
-  - if you don't know the party name of the owner, use the default value (`selfsigned`).
+  - If you don't know the party name of the owner, use the default value (`selfsigned`).
-- *Distinguished Name* for generated self-signed content (security) certificate.
+- *Distinguished Name* for generated self-signed content (security) certificate (see **Note1** and **Note2**).
-  - for example:
+  - For example:
       ```bash
       CN=org1_gw, O=My Organisation, C=FI
       ```
-  - the *Distinguished Name* (`DN`) uniquely identifies an entity in an X.509 certificate \[[RFC5280](#Ref_RFC5280)\].
-The following attribute types are commonly found in the `DN`: `CN = Common name, O = Organization name, C = Country code`.
-It's recommended to use PrintableString characters \[[PS](#Ref_PS)\] in the attribute type values;
-  - *Note:* different eDelivery policy domains may have different requirements for the *Distinguished Name*.
-If you're not sure about the requirements, please contact the domain authority of the policy domain where the Access Point is registered;
-- *Distinguished name* (DN) and *Subject alternative name* (SAN) for the generated self-signed server TLS certificate.
+- *Distinguished name* (DN) and *Subject alternative name* (SAN) for the generated self-signed server TLS certificate (see **Note1** and **Note2**).
   - For example:
     ```
     CN=ap.example.org, O=My Organization, C=FI
     SAN=DNS:ap.example.org
     ```
-  - *Note:* Different eDelivery policy domains may have different requirements for the server certificate.
-If you're not sure about the requirements, please contact the domain authority of the policy domain where the Access Point is registered;
 - Port number that the Access Point listens to.
   - The default is `8443`; Access Point admin UI, backend interface and AS4 interface all run on the defined port.
 - Access point database configuration.
 When using a local database, accept the defaults.